liviualexandrubobocu/hel.language/README.md

 ### Loops and Repetition

-To create commands that repeat at specific intervals, hel.language provides the "Every" structure.
+To create commands that repeat at specific intervals, HEL language provides the "Every" structure.
 For example:

 ```
 Every morning at 7 AM, give me a summary of today's weather and my calendar events.